zeekox/mauro.io/app/index.md

 My native language is french, but I live and work in the German speaking part of Switzerland since 2009, that's why I write in English... but also because more people understand it.

-I mainly speak Java, Javascript, SQL, Bash, HTML5 and CSS3.
-And Ruby and Python(s) don't make me afraid.
-In the past I expressed myself in C# and Delphi but I don't do that any more.
+I enjoy writing well structured and efficient code.
+My programming languages of choice are Java, JavaScript and Bash.
+In the past I used to code in C# and Delphi but I don't do that any more.
+I am currently Software Engineer and Scrum Master at [Puzzle ITC](http://puzzle.ch) in Bern, Switzerland.

 - [GitHub](https://github.com/zeekox) projects
 - [Certified ScrumMaster](http://www.scrumalliance.org/community/profile/mcarabotti) certificate